 About Ilan Goodman

 I came to computer science through physics, stayed because of teaching, and spent years in industry learning how data systems succeed or fail in the real world.
-Now I use that mix to build courses where theory, practice, and human feedback all have to meet one another honestly.
+Now I use that mix to build courses that take ideas seriously while giving students practice with real problems, current tools, and honest feedback.

 How I Got Here